 1. Live Out Your Olympic Glory Dreams

-Lake Placid was home to not one, but two winter Olympics, the 1932 and 1980 Winter Olympics and it has preserved that history with the excellent Lake Placid Olympic museum and tours of the Olympic facilities.
-We love the winter Olympics and one of our favourite things to do in Lake Placid is live out our Olympic dreams by exploring the sites.
+Lake Placid was home to not one, but two Winter Olympics, the 1932 and 1980 Winter Olympics, and it has preserved that history with the excellent Lake Placid Olympic Museum and tours of the Olympic facilities.
+We love the winter Olympics and one of our favorite things to do in Lake Placid is live out our Olympic dreams by exploring the sites.
 There are plenty of Olympic sites to explore in Lake Placid, so let’s check them out.

 2. Lake Placid Olympic Ski Jumping Complex

-Until you’ve been to the top of an olympic ski jump, you’ll never truly appreciate how terrifying it is.
-I cannot fathom standing on two tiny pieces of wood only to slide down a near vertical ramp that flings me off the end into the air.
-The ski jumps are still used for training, but you even non-jumpers can get a little taste of what it’s like to experience the need for speed at the Olympic Jumping Complex.
+Until you’ve been to the top of an Olympic ski jump, you’ll never truly appreciate how terrifying it is.
+I cannot fathom standing on two tiny pieces of wood only to slide down a near-vertical ramp that flings me off the end into the air.
+The ski jumps are still used for training, but even non-jumpers can get a little taste of what it’s like to experience the need for speed at the Olympic Jumping Complex.

-Try your hand at zip lining right beside the 90-meter jump that emulates feeling of ski jumping at speeds up to 30 miles per hour.
+Try your hand at zip-lining right beside the 90-meter jump that emulates the feeling of ski jumping at speeds up to 30 miles per hour.
 Check out the Olympic Sky Flyer Jumper Zipline for details.

 3. Olympic Skyride

-If you are not quite up for the heart racing adventure, you can still explore the Olympic Ski Jumps by taking the gondola up to the glass elevator the 120-meter high ski jumping tower where you’ll ride a glass elevator up to the viewing platform for panoramic views of the Adirondack Mountains.
-It is a gorgeous scene. (if you aren’t an skiier or snowboarder chances are you don’t ride gondolas a lot, so this is a fun thing to do.)
+If you are not quite up for the heart-racing adventure, you can still explore the Olympic Ski Jumps by taking the gondola up to the glass elevator the 120-meter high ski jumping tower where you’ll ride a glass elevator up to the viewing platform for panoramic views of the Adirondack Mountains.
+It is a gorgeous scene. (if you aren’t a skier or snowboarder chances are you don’t ride gondolas a lot, so this is a fun thing to do.)
 See the Olympic Jumping website for details.

 4. Ski Whiteface Mountain